Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - The Cameo: Their petrified forms are stumbled upon by Frodo and company in the extended cut of The Lord of the Rings.
 Effectively an Early-Bird Cameo, since Lord of the Rings was adapted before The Hobbit.

-- Comically Cross-Eyed: Tom, the Butt-Monkey of the trio, has uneasy eyes, indicating an Ambiguous Disorder.
+- Comically Cross-Eyed: Tom, the Butt-Monkey of the trio, has uneasy eyes, indicating mental issues.

 - Dumb Muscle: With a degree of variation.
 Tom seems way dim compared to the others, while the others, at least, are particularly savvy.
 Tom also has unfocused eyes, possibly implying other difficulties.